 M. Elizabeth (Liz) Crum practices extensively in the areas of health care and government procurement.
 She has significant experience in the South Carolina Administrative Law Court, federal and state regulatory areas of health care, including: Certificate of Need, health care facility and professional licensure and certification, Stark and Anti-kickback and HIPAA matters.

 In state and local government procurement, Liz regularly represents private and public clients in matters dealing with the state Consolidated Procurement Code and assists local government in conducting procurements, including drafting local procurement policies.
 Liz also practices before the South Carolina appellate courts.

 Liz is a member of the South Carolina and American Bars and the American Health Lawyers Association.
 She has served previously as Chair of the SC Bar Convention and of the Health Law Committee.
-She serves as a member of the University of South Carolina Development Foundation, serving as its Vice Chair.
+She serves as a member of the University of South Carolina Development Foundation, serving as its Chair.

 Prior to joining the firm, Liz served as an Assistant Attorney General for South Carolina in the Special Litigation Section and as Staff Counsel and Director of Research for the South Carolina House of Representatives Judiciary Committee, also representing the House in its litigation matters.